California governor boosts efforts to combat smash-and-grabs | Politics

 “If a law (in Texas) is going to be used to put women's lives at risk, we will use that law to protect people's lives,” Newsom said.

-Finally, Newsom proposed $20 million to support efforts by the California National Guard to fight the importation of illegal drugs — particularly fentanyl flowing into the state from Mexico — by targeting transnational criminal organizations.
+Finally, Newsom proposed USD 20 million to support efforts by the California National Guard to fight the importation of illegal drugs — particularly fentanyl flowing into the state from Mexico — by targeting transnational criminal organisations.

 The proposal to combat retail theft was hailed by the leaders of the California Retailers Association and California Chamber of Commerce.